Oahu Dream Weddings Tips & Advice

 Hair:

-- Expect that there's going to be wind at outdoor locations.
+- Expect that there's going to be at least little wind at outdoor locations.
 If you know your hair or hair style doesn't work in wind, bring something to control your hair just in case.

 - If you secure your own hair person directly, please make sure they know that you cannot be late.
 Stylist are notorious for making people late LOL.